nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### \[Proposed\] Delete feature
+### Delete feature

-#### Proposed Implementation

-The proposed delete mechanism is facilitated by `TAssist`.
+The delete mechanism is facilitated by `TAssist`.
 Its functionality, usage and behaviour is the same for all entities.
 Additionally, it implements the following operations:

 * `DeleteCommandParser#parse()` — Parses the command arguments.
 * `DeleteCommand#execute()` — Executes `ModelManager#deleteEntity()` with the specified entity.